for South African Citizens Travelling Abroad

 Preparation and knowledge is the key to a successful trip.

-Before boarding an aeroplane, South Africans should take time to learn about the financial, political, cultural and economic environment of their intended destination.
+When travelling abroad South Africans should take time to learn about the financial, political, cultural and economic environment of their intended destination.
 Learn at least a few key phrases in the host country's language.
 Even a modest command of the local language will go a long way.
 When travelling abroad the laws of the foreign country apply to everybody.
-South Africans are not exempt from the legislation of the host country and will not receive special treatment.
+South Africans are not exempt from the law of the host country and cannot expect special treatment.

 Find out about the destination, paying particular attention to issues of personal security, safety, health, immigration, customs and import regulations.